tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

     None |> async.Return
 ```

-The *KeyStore* and *IdentityStore* are not exists, so let's add them
+The *KeyStore* and *IdentityStore* do not exists, so let's add them

 Add *KeyStore.fs* in the **SuaveJwt** project and it provide the in-memory symmetric security key based on [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code)

 ```fsharp
 module KeyStore
 open System.IdentityModel.Tokens
 open Encodings